 - All BAND courses are YEAR LONG. - CHORUS CLASSES are limited to ONE CLASS PER SEMESTER. - Only students who ENJOY SINGING should consider taking chorus classes: ALL CHORUS CLASSES are performance based and failure to participate in concerts/choral events may result in course failure.
 BAND BEGINNING/INTERMEDIATE Credit: 2 units (Year Long) Prerequisite: Beginning-None; Intermediate-Successful completion of Beginning Band and/or teacher recommendation CA: $9^{th} - 12^{th}$ Grade Students will continue their study of instrumental music through large and small ensemble study.
 This is a performance oriented course and some after school rehearsals and concerts are required for students wanting to participate.
 This ensemble is required for any student wishing to participate in any after school performing ensemble such as marching band, percussion ensemble, and jazz band.
-(The exception is colorguard.
+(The exception is color guard.
 You may participate in the colorguard and not be involved in the concert band.)
 Students wishing to continue in the band program should register for both Fall and Spring semesters.
 There is a suggested \$10 fee for this class per semester to help cover additional costs.
 See Mr. Parris if you have any questions.
-HONORS BAND III (PROFICIENT) Credit: 2 units (Year Long) Prerequisite: Completion of Band Intermediate and teacher recommendation CA: 11th Grade This is a weighted course Focus Areas -Advanced, more individualized work in instrumental music.
+HONORS BAND III (PROFICIENT) Credit: 2 units (Year Long) Prerequisite: A on Band Intermediate exam OR 90 or > in Band Intermediate CA: 11th Grade Focus Areas -Advanced, more individualized work in instrumental music.

--Students will prepare a solo and audition for the All-District Honors Band. -Students will do in-depth research, analysis and reflection of music.

--Additionally, students must create and/or maintain a portfolio that contains a combination of written, audio, or visual examples of this work.
+-Students will prepare a solo and audition for the All-District Honors Band. -Students will do in-depth research, analysis and reflection of music. -Additionally, students must create and/or maintain a portfolio that contains a combination of written, audio, or visual examples of this work.
 Participation in Honors Band III prepares students for further instrumental studies in music.
 There is a suggested \$10 fee per semester for this class to help cover additional costs.
 See Mr. Parris for more information.
-HONORS BAND IV (ADVANCED) Credit: 2 units (Year Long) Prerequisite: Completion of Honors Band Proficient and teacher recommendation CA: 12th Grade This is a weighted course Focus Areas -Advanced, more individualized work in instrumental music.
+HONORS BAND IV (ADVANCED) Credit: 2 units (Year Long) Prerequisite: A on Band Proficient exam OR 85 or > in Band Proficient CA: 12th Grade Focus Areas -Advanced, more individualized work in instrumental music.